 The PLAY RECAP should display ok=2 changed=1 indicating a successful playbook execution.

-- Check the inventory file content with the **ansible-inventory** command:
+files are correct.If you continue to have problems, check the content of the inventory file content with the ansible-inventory command:

 ansible-inventory --yaml --list